JJ/granada-off/text/cemetery.md

-[people were buried in Puerta Elvira](http://www.adurcal.com/enlaces/cultura/zona/historia/xiv/cementerios.htm) and probably all over the place; every time someone opens a tunnel or digs for a parking some skeletons surface and are sometimes quickly hidden or buried some place else to avoid paralization of the works and long delays.
+[people were buried in Puerta Elvira](http://www.adurcal.com/enlaces/cultura/zona/historia/xiv/cementerios.htm) and probably all over the place; every time someone opens a tunnel or digs for a parking some skeletons surface and are sometimes quickly hidden or buried some place else to avoid paralyzation of the works and long delays.

 But there are nice sculptures commissioned by wealthy families, and